-To the left you can see one of those pieces finished and colored ready for a page in that sketchbook––and in this blogpost I'll break down the process to get there (including a species swap)
+To the left you can see one of those pieces finished and colored ready for a page in that sketchbook––and in this blogpost I'll break down the process to get there.
+This piece belongs to the same fan who commissioned the piece I shared the process of last week with a mouse explorer and his badger companion.
+And the same species swap happened on this piece too.

-I'd added a few registration marks around the patch piece (noting the mouse's eyes or the point of a leaf or two) to help me after I scanned it to get it back into the correct position.
-In addition to getting the new inked piece in an registered properly, I had to mask out the linework of the badger so it didn't show through anywhere––especially in the open white areas where it would be very obvious if I missed cleaning it up.
+In addition to getting the new inked beetle piece scanned an registered properly, I had to mask out the linework of the badger so it didn't show through anywhere––especially in the open white areas where it would be very obvious if I missed cleaning it up.

-I also took this step to establish a color hold (an area where I want the black linework to be a color other than black) on the background leaves to help push them back and add a sense of depth.
+I also took this step to establish color holds (an area where I want the black linework to be a color other than black) on the two depths of background, the water, and a little detail color hold on the canoe's decoration to make it look painted on.

 Here are the final colors all rendered and textured.
 I do most of this work only using two tools in Photoshop: Dodge and Burn.
 These are tools that date back to when Photoshop was a photo retouching tool and emulate part of the development process to over and under expose areas––ie: make areas darker and lighter.
 So with a stock textured brush I add shadows and highlights.